shelleyolivia/learn-tutorials/figment-learn/new-pathways/avalanche/avalanche-05-export.md

 # Challenge

 {% hint style="tip" %}
-In `pages/api/avalanche/export.ts`, complete the code of the function and try to create an export transaction from X-Chain to C-Chain.
+In `pages/api/avalanche/export.ts`, implement the function and try to create an export transaction from X-Chain to C-Chain.
+You must replace any instances of `undefined` with working code to accomplish this.
 {% endhint %}

 **Take a few minutes to figure this out**